 First off, we'll establish a couple of things: If you're having thoughts of suicide and need to reach out, there's a list of crisis resources here.
 No need to worry about me; I'm not currently suicidal.
 I recently saw a post by Elizabeth of Life.
 Love.
 Bipolar. on the topic of suicide attempts and the way … Continue reading No Regrets?
 Surviving Attempted Suicide

 I was reading an article on Medium recently entitled Please Don't Email Me About Suicide.
 The author was saying that when she has written before about suicide, she would receive emails from readers expressing that they were suicidal at that time.
-I agreed with some but not all of what she said, so I thought … Continue reading Hello, stranger?
-I’m suicidal.
+I agreed with some but not all of what she said, so I thought … Continue reading What if a Stranger Tells You They’re Suicidal?

 Is there a limit to what's ok to post on social media?
 I'm not thinking about trolling and other such nastiness, but rather about widely broadcasting messages about being suicidal.
 I'm not a huge social media user, but I do spend some time on Twitter.
 I follow around 2500 accounts, pretty much all of which … Continue reading What goes too far on social media?